-Each dot in the chart below was a member of the Senate in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Burns is shown as a purple triangle. (analysis methodology)
+Burns is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2006 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 1219 (109th): A bill to authorize certain tribes in the State of Montana to enter into a lease or other temporary conveyance of water rights to meet the water ...

 - S. 1282 (109th): A bill to amend the Communications Satellite Act of 1962 to strike the privatization criteria for INTELSAT separated entities, remove certain restrictions on separated and successor entities ...

 - S. 2214 (108th): A bill to designate the facility of the United States Postal Service located at 3150 Great Northern Avenue in Missoula, Montana, as the “Mike Mansfield Post Office”.

 - S. 2896 (108th): A bill to modify and extend certain privatization requirements of the Communications Satellite Act of 1962.

 - S. 2315 (108th): A bill to amend the Communications Satellite Act of 1962 to extend the deadline for the INTELSAT initial public offering.

 - S. 877 (108th): CAN-SPAM Act of 2003

 Does 24 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.